-We recognise that everyone will experience mental health difficulties at some point in their lives and have an ethos, which encourages support and respect for both staff and pupils.
+We recognise that everyone has both positive and negative mental health.
+We understand that many will experience mental health difficulties at some point in their lives and have an ethos, which encourages support and respect for both staff and pupils.